Key Learning Points

-The only problem is the marks it leaves behind, though they do heal after a few days.
+The only problem is it leaves marks behind, though they do heal after a few days.
 A rule of thumb is that the longer the marks take to go, the deeper was the Blood Stasis.

 In a way, Guasha produces a bruise, which your body them heals.
 That bruise indicates the accumulation of old blood, Blood Stasis, the memory of which your body has been retaining.
 Guasha forces the problem to the surface and makes your body do something about it.

-Qi can also be stimulated by alternate warming and cooling.
-As this stimulates the Qi, Yang increases and Blood Stasis begins to move.
-Water therapy such as the Sitz bath work like this.
+Alternate warming and cooling also stimulates Qi.
+As this quickens the Qi, Yang increases and Blood Stasis begins to move.
+Water therapy such as the Sitz bath works like this.

 Many acupuncturists can tell you how to do this.

-Read more about this here, Cupping is a great way to treat Blood Stasis.
+Read more about cupping here, Cupping is a great way to treat Blood Stasis.
 On its own, regular cupping can greatly benefit health in a number of ways.
 Alternate it with massage.

 It can be combined with needling as explained below and to increase bleeding from points previously pricked to draw blood.